stevechctw/cvDetect/README.md

    Under d:\ROpencv, there should be etc, include, x64, and/or x86 subdirectories.

+__Note:__

+If you feel not safe to download files in 1. and 2., you can build it yourself by installing ROpenCVLite package and copy all the files and sub-directories under the "opencv" directory it build to a new directory (e.g. d:\ROpencv).
+The compiled opencv directory can be located in, e.g., d:\R\R-3.4.0\library\ROpenCV .

 3. __Modify PATH environment variable via Windows Control Panel:__

    add ROpencv binray directories to __PATH__ environment variable.